RiddSanz/OverTheWire/README.md

 # OverTheWire
-project achive of overthewire.org, Level: Bandit here is how to login to the bandit :
+project achive of overthewire.org, Level: Bandit.

+here is how to login to the bandit :

 ssh bandit0@bandit.labs.overthewire.org -p 2220